Charlotte Riefenstahl: Education

 Riefenstahl began her studies at the Georg-August University of Göttingen in 1922, where her teachers included, among others, Max Born, Richard Courant, James Franck, David Hilbert, Emmy Noether, Robert Pohl, and Carl Runge.
-She received her doctorate under Gustav Heinrich Johann Apollon Tammann in 1927, the same year as Robert Oppenheimer, under Born, and Fritz Houtermans, under Franck.
+She received her doctorate under Gustav Heinrich Tammann in 1927, the same year as Robert Oppenheimer, under Born, and Fritz Houtermans, under Franck.
 She was courted by both Oppenheimer and Houtermans.

 Career

 Riefenstahl taught and was a research assistant at Vassar College, later at Winthrop College.